 Like bird watching, squirrel watching can become a fun, relaxing, and pretty inexpensive hobby.
 All you need is a squirrel feeder and a little squirrel food to get started!
-Squirrels will eat just about anything you give them, and like many people, you may not know what to feed squirrels in your backyard.
+Squirrels will eat just about anything you give them, but like many people, you may not know what exactly to feed squirrels in your backyard.

 In this article, we’re going to go over the best and worst foods to feed squirrels so you can get started.

 Some people are really against feeding squirrels and may even tell you it’s a bad idea.
 While hand-feeding wild squirrels can cause them to depend on humans, having a squirrel feeder in your backyard is a great thing to do for them!
 In the next few sections, we’ll be going over some good reasons to feed backyard squirrels!

 If you have a bird feeder already, then you know squirrels like to sneak up and steal all of the bird food.
 Some bird foods don’t have the best nutritional value for squirrels, and obviously, if they take it all, the birds don’t get any.

 Not only that, but squirrels can often damage the bird feeder and ruin the fun for everyone involved.
 One way to keep squirrels out of the bird feeder is to give them their own.

 Squirrels will settle for eating at whichever feeder is closest, which is why there are feeders made for squirrels.
 Your squirrel will have a better food option, and the birds in your backyard can enjoy having a snack again.

 While water may not be the first idea that comes to mind when deciding what to provide squirrels, they need water to live a healthy life.
 Just like humans, squirrels need access to clean water and can’t always find it easily.

 Some squirrel feeders have an area to fill with clean water, so keep that in mind when choosing a squirrel feeder.
 In winter, you could even put water in a heated birdbath for squirrels to use.